-- Small refill cans – typically used for lighters or mini stoves.
+- Small refill cans for lighters and tiny stoves.

-- Larger fuel cans – used for camping burners and other portable heating devices.
+- Larger fuel cans for camping burners and portable heaters.

 How to Find Your Local Disposal Options